Scottish Highlands Big Mountain Walks I

 Our easy grading system shows whether a region offer gentle strolls or more challenging routes to help you choose the right holiday for you.
 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
 There's no magic formula, but from our experience we grade our walks 1 to 5 (where 1 is easy and 5 hard).
 Our challenger holidays require a high level of fitness and stamina.

 Complete some of Scotland’s finest mountain ridges on our specially devised holiday.
-This holiday was devised by HF Holidays leader Steve Woollard.
-Here’s what he says about the holiday:
+The trekking routes on this holiday were put together by HF Holidays leader Steve Woollard.
+Here’s what he says about how he chose the itinerary:

 “Guests often ask me which is my favourite mountain in Scotland, a tough question to answer as there are so many to choose from!
 I like routes that follow strong features like an airy ridge, include a bit of scrambling to add interest, and finish on a pointed summit so you know you’ve got to the top.
 The “Big Mountain Walks I & II” holidays are my top ten mountain routes in the West Highlands.
 I’m looking forward to sharing them with you”.